Axial location of bearings

 CARB, cylindrical and needle roller bearings in the non-locating position are exceptions.
 The inner and outer rings of these bearings must be secured axially in both directions.

-For a cross-locating bearing system, each bearing ring needs to be secured axially on one side only.
+For a cross-locating bearing arrangement, each bearing ring needs to be secured axially on one side only.